 When you read the ACT problem, you see that it’s more straight-forward.
 ACT seems less interested in playing the misdirection game.
 However, theirs is a game of speed.
 With 60 questions that need to be answered in 60 minutes, the challenge of the ACT is the sheer volume of questions to answer in the time allotted.
 The sample question here is clearly asking, “The slope of one of the lines is 3.
 What is the slope of the perpendicular line?”
 For students, they either know this or they don’t.
 There is no time available in this section to sort it out.

 ACT Math vs SAT Math: Which one is right for you?

-The place to start is by comparing your score results after taking an official, timed practice test of each.
-You may take one free practice test of each (SAT and ACT), which are offered each weekend at our offices and satellite locations.
+The place to start is by taking an official, timed practice test of each, then comparing your score results.
+Summit offers free practice SAT and ACT, which are offered each weekend at our offices and satellite locations.
 Your free practice test includes a complimentary follow up consultation to guide you through the Score Report analysis and to provide counsel on which test is best for you and how/when to start prepping.